Waning Crescent on

 Moon before descending node

-12 days after ascending node on 20 January 2038 at 08:06 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 2 February 2038 at 05:08 in ♑ Capricorn.
+12 days after ascending node on 20 January 2038 at 08:06 in ♋ Cancer the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 2 February 2038 at 05:08 in ♑ Capricorn.

 Moon at southern standstill

 At 15:22 the Moon is meeting its standstill point to reach South declination of ∠-22.196°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠22.250° at the point of next standstill in ♋ Cancer on 16 February 2038 at 04:53.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠22.250° at the point of next northern standstill in ♋ Cancer on 16 February 2038 at 04:53.

 Syzygy in 2 days